 In contrast, if a company owns less than 51% of another company, it is usually not a subsidiary.
 This is known as an affiliate company (or an associate company).
 The owning company is a minority shareholder and has a smaller say in any decisions.
 They may have influence but they do not control the company, which is a key part of having a subsidiary.

 From a financial point of view, a subsidiary is a distinct entity.
-They keep their own records and may even sue or be sued by the parent company.
-Sometimes, parent companies pay one set of taxes for all their subsidiaries, but this is not the default (and can only happen if the parent company owns over 80% of the subsidiary).
+They keep their own financial records and may even sue or be sued by the parent company.
+Sometimes, parent companies can file a consolidated tax return for all their subsidiaries, but this is not the default (and can only happen if the parent company owns over 80% of the subsidiary).
 For most purposes, the two companies are completely separate.

 - The holding company holds a majority of the voting rights in it OR